-Item Description Maximum number of safety This is the number of safety I/O points that Safety CPU Unit can control.
-I/O points Program capacity This is the capacity of the safety programs in the Unit.
-Number of safety I/O connec- This is the maximum number of Safety I/O connections that can be set to this tions ^{1} Unit.
+Item Description Maximum number of safety I/O points This is the number of safety I/O points that Safety CPU Unit can control.
+Program capacity This is the capacity of the safety programs in the Unit.
+Number of safety I/O connections1 This is the maximum number of Safety I/O connections that can be set to this Unit.
 The value is the total number of CIP Safety originator connections, CIP Safety target connections, and FSoE master connections.
-Number of CIP Safety origi- This is the maximum number of CIP Safety originator connections that can be nator connections ^{2} set to this Unit.
-Number of CIP Safety target This is the maximum number of CIP Safety target connections that can be set connections ^{2} to this Unit.
-Number of originators that When this unit is a CIP Safety target, it is the number of CIP Safety originacan be connected with a mul- tors that can be connected with a multi-cast connection by a single CIP Safeti-cast connection ty target connection.
-CIP Safety maximum data This is the maximum data size per connection for CIP Safety. size per connection Number of FSoE master con- It is the maximum number of FSoE master connections that can be confignections ured to this unit.
+Number of CIP Safety originator connections2 This is the maximum number of CIP Safety originator connections that can be set to this Unit.
+Number of CIP Safety target connections2 This is the maximum number of CIP Safety target connections that can be set to this Unit.
+Number of originators that can be connected with a multi-cast connection When this unit is a CIP Safety target, it is the number of CIP Safety originators that can be connected with a multi-cast connection by a single CIP Safety target connection.
+CIP Safety maximum data size per connection This is the maximum data size per connection for CIP Safety.
+Number of FSoE master connections It is the maximum number of FSoE master connections that can be configured to this unit.
 I/O refreshing method The I/O refreshing methods that are used by the Unit.

-Item Description External connection termi- nals The type of terminal block and connector that is used for connecting the Unit.
+Item Description External connection terminals The type of terminal block and connector that is used for connecting the Unit.
 This specification includes the number of terminals for a screwless clamping terminal block.
 Indicators The type of indicators on the Unit and the layout of those indicators.
 Hardware switch settings It is the type and layout of hardware switches for the Unit.
 Dimensions (mm) These are the external dimensions of the Unit.
-The dimensions are given in the form $W \times H \times D$.
-The dimensions are given in "millimeters".
+The dimensions are given in the form W × H × D. The dimensions are given in "millimeters".
 I/O power supply method The method for supplying I/O power for the Unit.
-The supply method is deter- mined for each Unit.
+The supply method is determined for each Unit.
 The power can be supplied either from the NX bus or from an external source.
 Current capacity of I/O power supply terminal The current capacity of the I/O power supply terminals (IOV/IOG) of the Unit.
 Do not exceed this value when supplying the I/O power to the connected external devices.
 NX Unit power consumption The power consumption of the NX Unit power supply of the Unit.
 Current consumption from I/O power supply The current consumption from I/O power supply of the Unit.
 This value does not include the load current of any external connection loads or the current consumption of any connected external devices.
 Weight The weight of the Unit.
 Installation orientation and restrictions This is the installation orientation of the Unit.
 Any restrictions to specifications that result from the installation orientation are also given.

-1. Refer to 5-4-3 Calculating the Number of Connections on page 5-34 for how to calculate the number of connections.
+^{1.} Refer to 5-4-3 Calculating the Number of Connections on page 5-36 for how to calculate the number of connections.